 With the ongoing shift away from third-party cookies, people-based targeting is becoming increasingly important for advertisers.

-People-based targeting is a type of advertising targeting that relies on first-party data, such as data collected from a company’s own website or mobile app, to identify and target specific individuals with ads.
+People-based targeting is a type of ad targeting that relies on first-party data, such as data collected from a company’s own website or mobile app, to identify and target specific individuals with ads.

 People-based targeting typically involves the following steps: